Editor’s note: The section “Modeling individual players’ styles with Maia” has been updated as of July 12, 2021.

 In current work, we are pushing the modeling of human play to the next level: can we actually predict the moves a particular human player would make?

-The personalized models are so accurate that given just a few games, we can tell which player played them!
-In this stylometry task—where the goal is to recognize an individual’s playing style—we train personalized models for 400 players of varying skill levels, and then have each model predict the moves from 4 games by each player.
-For 96% of the 4-game sets we tested, the personalized model that achieved the highest accuracy (that is, predicted the player’s actual moves most often) was the one that was trained on the player who played the games.
-With only 4 games of data, we can pick out who played the games from a set of 400 players.
+The personalized models are accurate enough that given a small number of games, we can tell which player played them!
+In this stylometry task—where the goal is to recognize an individual’s playing style—we train personalized models for 400 players of varying skill levels, and then have each model predict the moves from 10 games by each player.
+For 86% of the 10-game sets we tested, the personalized model that achieved the highest accuracy (that is, predicted the player’s actual moves most often) was the one that was trained on the player who played the games.
+The stylometry accuracy increases to 94% if we use 30-game sets, and 98% if we use 100-game sets.
+Thus, using a relatively small set of games, we can pick out who played the games from a set of 400 players.
 The personalized models are capturing individual chess-playing style in a highly accurate way.

 Using AI to help improve human chess play